SEND services for Early Years (0 to 4)

 Local authorities and providers must have regard to the Special Educational Needs and Disability (SEND) Code of Practice: 0 to 25 years 2015 and the Equality Act 2010 and be able to demonstrate how they are implementing a graduated approach to support all children with special educational needs and/or a disability (SEND) to fulfil their potential.

-The government has introduced measures to support children with SEND, one of which is a SEN Inclusion Fund.
-All local authorities are required to establish an inclusion support fund for 3 and 4-year olds with SEND who are taking up the free early education entitlement.
-In the City of London, this funding also applies to 2 year olds.
+The government has put in place measures to support children with SEND, one of which is an Early Years SEN Inclusion Fund.
+All local authorities are required to establish this fund for children over nine months old accessing the Free Early Education Entitlement.

 The purpose of the SEN Inclusion Fund is to support local authorities to work with providers to address the needs of individual children and to make it easier for families of children with SEND to take up their free entitlement.